magento/merchdocs/src/marketing/prex-type-convcart.md

 ## How it works

 The _Conversion rate (add-to-cart)_ recommendation type calculates the proportion of sessions with a product view that register a subsequent add-to-cart event for the same SKU in the last seven days.
-Simply put, out of all the shopper sessions that viewed the product, what percentage ended up adding that product to their cart?
+Simply put, out of all the shopper sessions that viewed the product, what percentage added that product to their cart?

 ### Where used